decaf-dev/obsidian-view-count/README.md

 By default the plugin will save view count in a property called `view-count` in each file that is opened.
 The view count will be incremented once a day.
 To change these settings, please view the **Settings** section below.

-### Highest view count
+### Most viewed notes

-To see a list of the 20 notes with the highest view count, open the sidebar and click on the eye icon
+To see a list of the 50 most viewed notes, open the sidebar and click on the eye icon

 ![](/readme/list.png)